 There is an added expense for the “premium” lenses.
 Our staff will be happy to evaluate you to see if you are a candidate and help personalize the choice for you.

-Dr. Kaye has performed over 10,000 cataract operations.
+Collectively our surgeons have performed over 27,000 cataract operations.
 All cases were performed under topical anesthesia, thereby minimizing the need for deep sedation or stronger anesthetic agents.
 This technique allows for rapid recovery, both visually and medically.

 We perform surgeries at our state-of-the-art surgery center located across the street from our office.
 The Camp Lowell Surgery Center was developed by Dr. Kaye and his colleagues to create an environment in keeping with the professional ideals of the latest technology, outstanding staff, and a comfortable, compassionate setting.